E.E. Giorgi, my favorite photographer-Indie Author-Book Cover Designer-Scientist (PhD)

 Today’s book covers rarely contain original artwork, mostly due to the expense.
 Novelist, scientist, photographer, wife and mother Elena Giorgi @eegiorgi creates book covers from her own photos and by photoshopping jpeg images for sale online.
 She’s been working with me to create a cover for “Ironwolf.”
 She’s incredibly patient and kind, but I now see why publishers do not allow authors any input into the book cover.
 I’m embarrassed at myself for all the times I say “But that’s not how I intended it.”
 The mood, atmosphere, feeling, the “look” of each character, the model of the plane (shut up Carol).

-This painting was done by my neighbor Vicki, a nurse, military wife and mother of three who has no formal training as an artist.
+This painting (link has expired – rats) was done by my neighbor Vicki, a nurse, military wife and mother of three who has no formal training as an artist.
 “I painted that in 1972 as a gift for Harry’s dad for Christmas the year we were married,” she says.
 “His dad loved spending time out here on the farm and I used a photo of him on the tractor to paint him into the picture.”
 Vicki’s tribute to her father-in-law captures the sentiment I feel for the father in my novel.
 She captures a sense of motion on canvas, not just in the tree branches swaying against the turbulent blue sky, but in the very ground itself.
 Call me impressed.
 As an amateur artist, I know how challenging it is to capture a sense of motion.
 This painting sings with vitality and rhythm.
 But would it make a good book cover?

 I think so.
 (Just add that airplane dive-bombing his field.)